-Sometimes a person is so boring or unintersting that other people listening to them can't stay awake.
+Sometimes a speaker, be it a speaker delivering a speech, or just a person conversing, is so boring or unintersting that the people listening to them can't stay awake.

-This trope is used to drive home just how boring this person (for convenience's sake, let's call her Sandy) is being.
-It's often played for laughs, especially when Sandy fancies herself to be interesting or profound.
-It usually, but not always, occurs when Sandy is delivering a long monologue.
+This trope is used to drive home just how boring the speaker is being.
+It's often played for laughs, especially when the speaker fancies herself to be interesting or profound.
+It usually, but not always, occurs when the speaker is delivering a long monologue.

-In general, Sandy isn't aware that people are falling asleep on her at first.
-Sometimes this fact will be revealed to the audience but not to Sandy, so the audience will be clued in that Sandy's words are unimportant.
-Other times, Sandy and the audience will discover the listeners' sleepy state together (often in the form of a sudden loud snore).
+In general, the speaker isn't aware that people are falling asleep on her at first.
+Sometimes this fact will be revealed to the audience but not to the speaker, as a way to clue the audience into the irrelevance of what the speaker is saying.
+Other times, the speaker and the audience will discover the listeners' sleepy state together (often in the form of a sudden loud snore).

-Upon discovering what has happened, Sandy may magnanimously cover her sleepy victim with blanket or tuck them into bed.
+Upon discovering what has happened, the speaker may magnanimously cover his sleepy victim with a blanket or tuck them into bed.

-Sandy is oftentimes Windbag Politician.
+Oftentimes the speaker is Windbag Politician.
 Can result in Asleep in Class.
 Related to Long Speech Tea Time, but this trope is about characters unintentionally falling asleep on the speaker rather than deliberately ignoring them.

-This trope is not the same thing as lullaby, which is a deliberate attempt to lull someone to sleep (and thus carries none of the embarrassment for the singer that this trope carries for Sandy).
+This trope is not the same thing as a lullaby, which is a deliberate attempt to lull someone to sleep (and thus carries none of the embarrassment for the singer that this trope carries for the speaker).

 In Scrapped Princess, this happens when Zeferis tries to explain the reasoning behind her and Natalie's actions against Shanon and the others, and her resulting conflict of interests, to Pacifica who just doesn't get it.
 This is because her explaination consisted of Techno Babble set to holographic imagery, so Pacifica fails to understand any of it.
 Instead, it causes her to nod off and fall asleep.
 Zeferis even has to tell her to wake up so she can repeat it; this time, in simpler terms that Pacifica can understand.